Neoteroi/BlackSheep-Docs/docs/client.md

 ## Client features

 - HTTP connection pooling
-- User friendly handling of SSL contexts (safe by default)
+- User-friendly handling of SSL contexts (safe by default)
 - Support for client side middlewares
 - Automatic handling of redirects (can be disabled, validates circular redirects and maximum number of redirects - redirects to URN are simply